-Nara National Research Institute for Cultural Properties publishes periodicals such as Overview of Nara National Research Institute for Cultural Properties, BULLETIN Nara National Research Institute for Cultural Properties, NABUNKEN NEWS and CAO NEWS Centre for Archaeological Operations.
-It also publishes the results of various additional research studies
+Nara National Research Institute for Cultural Properties publishes periodicals such as Overview of Nara National Research Institute for Cultural Properties erties, BULLETIN Nara National Research Institute for Cultural Properties, NABUNKEN NEWS and CAO NEWS Centre for Archaeological Operations.
+It also publishes the results of various additional research studies.

-- 1952: Nara Cultural Properties Research Institute (consisting of the General Affairs Division, the Historical Research Division, the Architecture Research Division, and the Art Research Division) is established at 50 Kasugano-cho, Nara City, as an auxiliany organization of the National - Commission for the Protection of Cultural Properties 1954: Renamed as the Nara National Cultural Palace Site in Sakihigashi-machi, Nara City 1960: The office of the Heijo Palace Site Investigations opened in - the former Nara Place Site in Sakihigashi-machi, Nara City 1963: Heijo Palace Site Investigation Division is established - 1968: Affillated with the Agency for Culthural Affairs (established 1968) - 1970: Nara Palace Site Museum opened 1973: Finance Section, Asuka/Fujiwara Palace Site Investigation Division, and Asuka Historical Museum established - 1974: Department of General Affairs and the Center for Archaeological Operations established 1975: Asuka Historical Museum opened at Okuyama in Asuka - Village, Nara - 1980: Art Research Division transferred to the Research Center for Buddhist Art, Nara National Museum - 1980: Relocated to Nijo-cho, Nara City.
-Heijo Palace Site Investigation Division and the Center for Archaeclogical operations are transferred together to the new site.
-1988: New headquarters building of Asuka/Fujiwara Palace - Site Investigation Division built at 94-1 Kinomoto-cho, Kashihara Citv - 2001: Restructured as the Independent Administrative Institution National Research Institute for Cultural Properties, Nara - 2007: Integrated into the Independent Administrative Institution National Institute for Cultural Heritage, as the Nara National Research Institute for Cultural Properties - 2013: Relocated to temporary premises located at 247-1 Saki-cho, Nara City, while the original head office site is being redeveloped

-2018: Following the completion of the Institute's new premises, the Institute is scheduled to relocate to the new facility from its temporary premises
+- 1952: Nara Cultural Properties Research Institute (consisting of the General Affairs Division, the Historical Research Division, the Architecture Research Division, and the Art Research Division) is established at 50 Kasugano-cho.
+Nara City, as an auxiliany organization of the National Commission for the Protection of Cultural Properties - 1954: Renamed as the Nara National Cultural Palace Site in - Sakihigashi-machi, Nara City 1960: The office of the Heijo Palace Site Investigations opened in the former Nara Place Site in Sakihigashi-machi, Nara City Heijo Palace Site Investigation Division is established - 1968: Affillated with the Agency for Culthural Affairs (established 1968) - 1970: Nara Palace Site Museum opened 1973: Finance Section, Asuka/Fujiwara Palace Site Investigation Division, and Asuka Historical Museum established 1974: Department of General Affairs and the Center for - Archaeological Operations established - 1975: Asuka Historical Museum opened at Okuyama in Asuka Village, Nara 1980: Art Research Division transferred to the Research Center - for Buddhist Art, Nara National Museum 1980: Relocated to 2-9-1 Nijo-cho, Nara City, Heijo Palace Site Investigation Division and the Center for Archaeclogical - operations are transferred together to the new site.
+1988: New headquarters building of Asuka/Fujiwara Palace - Site Investigation Division built at 94-1 Kinomoto-cho, Kashihara City - 2001: Restructured as the Independent Administrative Institution National Research Institute for Cultural Properties, Nara - 2007: Integrated into the Independent Administrative Institution National Institute for Cultural Heritage, as the Nara National Research Institute for Cultural Properties.
+2013: Relocated to temporary premises located at 247-1 Sakicho, Nara City, while the original head office site is being redeveloped.
+2018: Following the completion of renovation work on the Institute's headquarters building, the Institute was relocated from temporary premises back to the renovated headquarters building